GaganBhat/ACM-Research-Coding-Challenge-S21/README.md

 ![](ACM_Circular_Genome_Representation.png)

 I used a paper written by Dr. Zulkower and Prof. Rosser on a python package they developed to represent genes using Biopython internally.
+In the paper, they described the plotting library alongside its configurable parameters to ideally represent the genbank

 I specified the source, color mapping and required feature properties to make it easy to read.